AdmTal/emoji-puzzles/README.md

 Here, you can access the tools I used to have AI generate both the puzzles and the code that converted them into the final manuscripts.

-Feel free to use this as a resource for creating your own books!
-Be sure to check back for updates, as I'll continue to add new content for some time. 😊
+Feel free to use this as a resource for creating your own books! 😊

 Looking forward to connecting with you and exploring more ways to apply AI in our lives! 💡